Do you even need a site?

 Let’s take just one of the examples above – the hypothetical bereavement charity.
 The organisation itself wants to raise money and recruit volunteers.

 You need to impress grantmakers, and they need to be sure you’re legit and worth funding.
 Grantmakers and local government funders will be looking to check for financial probity and transparency.
-They may also be looking to fund support for key groups.
+They may also be looking to fund support for key groups in a targeted way.

 Useful ways you can meet these goals: